postmanlabs/labs-docs/src/pages/postman-flows/core-concepts/blocks.md

 ## Fundamentals

 Every block has an input and output.
-You can pass/pipe a message packet (see "[messages](./messages.md)") from one block to another.
-Blocks can perform tasks, have value, or run an operation (see "[Types of Blocks](#types-of-blocks))
+You can pass/pipe a message packet (see [messages](./messages.md)) from one block to another.
+Blocks can perform tasks, have value, or run an operation (see [Types of Blocks](#types-of-blocks))

 > **Important**
 >